muscak/Master-Machine-Learning-Algorithms/Nonlinear-Algorithms/Support-Vector-Machines/README.md

 $$K(x, x_i) = 1 + \sum(x \times x_i)^d$$

 ### 3.3.
 Radial Kernel SVM
-The radial kernel is very local and can create complex regions within the feature space, like closed polygons in a two-dimensional space.
+The radial kernel is very local and can create complex regions within the feature space, like closed polygons in a two-dimensional space [1].
+It uses infinite dimensions for classification.
+It behaves like weighted nearest neighbor model.
+The closest observations (nearest neighbors) have a lot of influence on classifying the new observations [2].

 $$K(x, x_i) = e^{-\gamma \times \sum(x - x_i)^2}$$